-- Man-baskets shall only be used when scaffolding, ladders, mobile elevated work platforms (cherry pickers/scissor lifts), or other conventional means of access are more hazardous or not possible because of structural design or worksite conditions.
-Employee safety, not convenience, shall determine which method is to be used - 2) Man-baskets may be used for emergency evacuation of injured persons - 3) Man-baskets shall not be used for personnel transfer - 4) Vessels: Man-basket operations require a Special PTW to be approved by the Master.
-Onshore sites: Man-basket operations require approval from Site Manager - 5) The man-basket, crane, and lifting accessories shall be designed for purpose, certified, maintained and operated in accordance with the equipment's user manuals and applicable rules and regulations - 6) In addition to minimum PPE (see HSE req.
-002), the following shall be used: - a.
+- Man-basket operations shall be covered by PTW.
+Vessels: Approved by the Master ('Special PTW') Onshore sites: Approved by the Site Manager - 2) Man-baskets shall only be used when scaffolding, ladders, mobile elevated work platforms (cherry pickers/scissor lifts), or other conventional means of access are more hazardous or not possible because of structural design or worksite conditions.
+Personnel safety, not convenience, shall determine which method is to be used - 3) Man-baskets may be used for emergency evacuation of injured persons - 4) Man-baskets shall not be used for personnel transfer - 5) The man-basket, crane, and lifting accessories shall be designed for purpose, certified, maintained, and operated in accordance with the equipment's user manuals and applicable rules and regulations - 6) In addition to minimum PPE (see HSE req.
+003), the following shall be used: - a.
 Each person in the man-basket shall wear safety harness and shall be attached individually by lanyard or inertia reel directly to the crane hook above - b.
 When working over water: Life jacket (always), immersion suit (work offshore if water temperature is <12°C), and PLB (for work offshore only) - 7) Environmental requirements: - a.
 Max 8 m/s (for UK: 7 m/s).
 The wind speed shall be measured with the crane at max elevation of the lifting path of the man-basket - b.
 Waves: Max 2 m Hs.
 Sea conditions shall allow for safe launch and retrieval of Man Over Board (MOB) boat - c.
 Visibility: Full visibility in the whole lift area - d.
 Light conditions: Daylight, or in darkness if the area has sufficient artificial lighting.

-Man-basket operations over water in darkness are not allowed - 8) Personnel in the man-basket shall bring equipment to enable emergency rescue - 9) Before hoisting personnel, a trial lift with load equivalent to the actual man-basket lift shall be conducted.
-The Crane Operator shall move the unmanned man-basket through all anticipated crane movements and basket paths during the trial lift - 10) Conduct Toolbox Talk (TBT)/Take2 before work starts
+Man-basket operations over water in darkness are not allowed - Personnel in the man-basket shall bring equipment to enable emergency rescue - 9) Before hoisting personnel, a trial lift with load equivalent to the actual man-basket lift shall be conducted.
+The Crane Operator shall move the unmanned man-basket through all anticipated crane movements and basket paths during the trial lift - 10) Conduct Toolbox Talk (TBT) and Take2 before work starts